h2jorm/react-gql/readme.md

 ```

 ### Deliver props
-It is possible to deliver props from `Branch` component to wrapped component.
+It is possible to deliver props from `Root` component to wrapped component.

 ```js
 import {